 They will still get annoyed, of course, because you didn’t check the menu.
 And if you do know which tea to order, they’ll get annoyed because you order a tea.
 In fact, they get annoyed if you just walk in the door.

 I… I’m kidding of course.
 It’s not THAT bad.

 - Ich will Nudeln essen, aber ich weiß nicht mit was für einer Soße

 - I want to eat pasta but I don’t know with what sauce.

 - “Auf was für einen Film hättest du denn Bock?
 Eine Adam Sandler Komödie?
 Oder eher was lustiges?”

-- “What kind of movie do you feel like watching?
+- “What/which kind of movie do you feel like watching?
 An Adam Sandler Comedy?
 Or rather something funny?”

 - Was für Bier habt ihr denn vom Fass?